Get Fit in Only 7 Minutes a Day with My Favorite HIIT Workout

 • Step-Ups—you can step up onto a bench, a chair, a crate, or even a high step.
 Just make sure it’s on a steady surface.
 Once you have both feet on the chair, slowly step back onto the ground, one foot at a time.
 Repeat for 30 seconds.

-• Squats—using only your body weight, from a standing position, squat down until your thighs are parallel with the floor.
+• Squats—using only your body weight, from a standing position, squat down until your thighs are parallel to the floor.
 Keep your weight toward your heels, and as you bend your knees, push your rear end back and down as if you were getting ready to take a seat.
 Return to standing and repeat.

 • Triceps Dips—sit on the edge of a secure chair.
 With your hands flat on the edge of the chair and your legs straight out in front of you, slide forward off the chair and slowly bend at the elbows until they form a 90-degree angle.
 Return to the starting position and repeat.
 If this is too difficult, you can start with your knees bent and feet flat on the floor and gradually straighten your legs as your triceps and shoulders get stronger.

 • Planks—begin in a pushup position (knees off the floor this time), and lower yourself onto your forearms.
-Your arms should form a 90-degree angle, and the rest of your body should be a straight line.
+Your arms should form a 90-degree angle, and the rest of your body should be in a straight line.
 Hold this position for 30 seconds.

 • Running in Place—this one is pretty self-explanatory.
 Continue running for 30 seconds.